-If the police officer is present in court, you can always argue that you either were not using the devise, were holding the device or you were using a headset devise.
+If the police officer is present in court, you can always argue that you either were not using the device, were holding the device, or you were using a headset devise.

 A judge might issue you a higher fine and give you a conviction rather than court supervision.
 If you are represented by an attorney, the judge will not punish you for requesting a trial.

 Attorney Michael Young offers a no-cost, no-obligation consultation either by telephone or in-person.
 To start a consultation, call: (708) 410-0090.